Capital & Coast DHB Audiology Service

 - Fitting of Ear moulds, Swim plugs, and Ear plugs

-- Drop In Hearing Aid Repair Clinics for Children and Adults fitted with Hearing Aids by our Service
+- Drop In Hearing Aid Repair Clinics for Children and Adults fitted with Hearing Aids by our Service (bookings not necessary):

 - ENT (Ear Nose and Throat) Support Clinics.